tezos/tezos-mirror/docs/introduction/test_networks.rst

 - ``quorum_min`` is 3000 (i.e. 30%) instead of 2000 (i.e. 20%);
 - ``delay_per_missing_endorsement`` is 2 instead of 8.

-This results in a faster chain than Mainnet, but not quite as fast as Zeronet.
+This results in a faster chain than Mainnet, but not quite as fast as Zeronet:
+- 2 blocks per minute,
+- a cycle should last about 17 hours,
+- a voting period lasts 4 cycles and should be about 2 days and 20 hours.

 Deposits are also smaller, which means that you do not need as many tez to bake continuously.